router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/iDapp-functions/setDappMetadata.md

     ) external returns (uint64)
 ```

-- To facilitate cross-chain transactions, it is necessary to pay the fees on the Router chain.
+- To facilitate cross-chain transactions, it is necessary to pay the fees on the Router Chain.
 This can be achieved using the `setDappMetadata` function available in the Gateway contracts.
 The function takes a `feePayerAddress` parameter, which represents the account responsible for covering the transaction fees for any cross-chain requests originating from the dApp.
-- Once the `feePayerAddress` is set, the designated fee payer must approve the request to act as the fee payer on the Router chain.
+- Once the `feePayerAddress` is set, the designated fee payer must approve the request to act as the fee payer on the Router Chain.
 Without this approval, dApps will not be able to execute any cross-chain transactions.
-- It's important to note that any fee refunds resulting from these transactions will be credited back to the dApp's `feePayerAddress` on the Router chain.
+- It's important to note that any fee refunds resulting from these transactions will be credited back to the dApp's `feePayerAddress` on the Router Chain.